 - Add a thick second layer of buttercream, at least 1 cm thick, on top of the crumb coat, to later add the messy icing finish.
 Get a thick pile of buttercream on your palette knife and keep piling onto the cake.
 Aim to have buttercream overflowing over the edge, as it will make the top easier to decorate.

 - To decorate the top, pile on more buttercream (you can take some away later, it will make it easier to decorate).

 - Eyeball the cake and make sure it is evenly covered and can’t see the cake through the icing.

 - Clean up and tidy the cake board.

-- To get the messy icing finish is done by how you use your palate knife.
-Using the tip of the palate knife, using a wave motion to get the effect.
+- To get the messy icing finish is done by how you use your palette knife.
+Using the tip of the palette knife, using a wave motion to get the effect.

 - Decorate and finish with flowers and ribbon.

 - Tip: When inserting fake or fresh flowers into cakes, make sure they are added safely using florist tape and washed and cleaned correctly if this cake is to be eaten (not a display cake).